CantaTronic/AI_onto/Plan_weeks_1_2.md

 ---

-## ✅ Expected Outcomes by End of Week 2
+## Expected Outcomes by End of Week 2

-- Tokenized, lemmatized, and preprocessed abstracts.  +
+- Tokenized, lemmatized, and preprocessed abstracts. [x] ✅
 - Vector representations for semantic similarity comparisons.
 - Basic zero-shot classification of abstracts.
 - Named entity extraction pipeline for scientific terms.